 Sabre saws are often called reciprocating saws because of their similar properties.
 However, a regular reciprocating saw is usually wider and has toothlike thicker blades used for other soft materials.

 The sabre saw is more powerful, but the trade-off is that it produces rough cuts instead of precise ones.
 This is the reason why we recommend using a sabre saw for demolition projects.
-It’s often a construction worker’s favorite, as the power of the saber saw is enough to tear down home walls.
+It’s often a construction worker’s tool of choice, as the power of the saber saw is enough to tear down home walls.

 It’s common for a saber saw to jump around a bit, especially when cutting oddly-shaped materials, but it’s best for tearing metal, wood, and even plastic.